 The first open hearth steel ever made in the South was turned out June 6th by the Roane Iron and Steel Company But it may be said that this is not a fair illustration; a of Chattanooga.
 The cast, an experimental one of six tons vast multitude of new farms were brought under cultivation product, by the Siemens-Martin process, was a perfect success in quality.
-Specular ore from near Cartersville, Ga., during those twenty years, and these made the increase of farm hands possible.
-True, but the same effect was prowas used.
-When in full operation the company expect to they were listened to with profound gravity, though toward duced, in even greater ratio, in purely mechanical indus-produce 150 tons a day.
+Specular ore from near Cartersville, Ga., was used.
+When in full operation the company expect to